Noisy Dogs

 4. How did the barking disturb you?

-5. Note whether or not the dog visible to you each time when it barked?
+5. Note whether or not the dog was visible to you each time when it barked?

-6. When you can observe the dog, document whatever appears to be motivating the dog to bark.
+6. When you can observe the dog, document whatever appears to be motivation to bark

 8. Occasionally document where the dog is when it is barking (eg. by backdoor, at gate, middle of yard)